 Benefits to Growing Vegetable Gardena on a Deck

 Even if you do have yard space for a garden, vegetable garden containers can help overcome some common gardening problems like fusarium or verticillium wilt, nematodes, poorly draining soil or pests like gophers.

 Additionally, the soil in a container warms more quickly in the spring, allowing you to plant tomatoes or peppers way ahead of schedule.
 Also, those crops which require more sun or are receiving too much sun and perhaps getting sunburned, can more easily be moved to a more exposed or protected area dependent upon the need.

 Folks with limited mobility will find that a container or raised vegetable garden will enable them to tend crops without squatting or kneeling.
-Also, veggies grown in containers can add great visual interest and beauty to the deck or stoop.
+Also, veggies grown in containers can add great visual interest

 Almost any vegetable that can be grown in an outdoor garden plot may be grown in a container.
 There is no need to grow dwarf varieties, although these are fun too!
 Obviously, depending upon your climate, some veggies grow better than others; for instance, peppers and tomatoes do fabulously well in the south due to a long growing season, while snow peas and beans do well for us in the Pacific Northwest.